tiepdotme/marabesi.com/_posts/2017-06-21-queues-and-slow-jobs-with-laravel.md

 ```

 Cool, the next thing to do is to create the necessary tables to handle the queue.
-Laravel has a Artisan helper to make it for us, with the database properly configured
+Laravel has an Artisan helper to make it for us, when the database is properly configured,
-go in your terminal and run
+go in your terminal and run the folowing code:

 ```
 php artisan queue:table
 ```

-The Artisan command will genenra a migration file, which  contains the table struture,
+The Artisan command will genenrate a migration file, which  contains the table struture,
 then we need to execute the migrate command to create the table in our database

 ```